 | R U B A R U B A |

 RUBA RUBA is a small batch clothing label designed and produced on the coast of Connecticut by Georgia Caroline.
 This small batch line/one of a kind collection is full of uncomplicated + timeless + effortless pieces that are thoughtfully created with quality over quantity in mind.

 RUBA RUBA puts an emphasis on year-round layers that you can feel good about wearing: with quality materials + flattering silhouettes allowing you to get dressed with ease - and be the powerhouse woman you are.

 - - -

 The Fabric Concept:

-Each piece created is a one-of-a-kind design and constructed to last.
+Each piece created is unique and constructed to last.